Is The Free Trial of FL Studio Good?

 With the free trial, you can do basically everything a paid user can do except save and reopen projects.

-You get full access to the arrange window, step sequencer, piano roll, samples, VST instruments and effects, and more.
+You get full access to the arrange window, step sequencer, pianoroll, samples, VST instruments and effects, and more.

 You can compose full songs, add loops, record audio, arrange patterns – essentially your entire creative process.
 The only limitations are that you can’t save projects to reopen later.